 The Celtic Church had to do two things, to end paganism and the worship of the well itself as a divinity; then to help the people’s transition to Christianity by bringing their old belief into a new orientation, water that heals through the prayers and blessing of a saint.27

 St. Colm Cille’s Well, the sixth station of An Turas, may have been a place of pagan devotion, as were other naturally occurring springs in the country.28 The only Turas station that is unquestionably of prehistoric origin is the first one, the ruined Court Tomb.
-A second ruined Court Tomb, at Farranmacbride, lies on the route of An Turas between stations seven and eight.
+A second ruined Court Tomb, at Farranmacbride, lies on the route of An Turas between stations seven and eight; it may be visited in the VR tour.
 Most of the stations are topped by a remarkable collection of early Christian decorated cross slabs.
 These may have originally been grave markers, or they may have been erected specifically for the Turas.29

 The transformation of the Celtic Church after the Norman Conquest and then the Reformation left a leadership vacuum in this remote part of the country, allowing indigenous beliefs and customs to accrue over the centuries regarding the different stations of An Turas.30 Thus, for example, the stone cover of a cist at Turas Station Five, perhaps the burial spot of an early monk, is now believed to be “St. Colm Cille’s Bed.”
 Pilgrims lie down on the stone, roll over on the “bed,” and remove some earth from underneath to invoke the blessings of the saint.